gavinelliott/blog/src/content/blog/its-ok-to-not-have-all-the-answers.md

 ---
 title: "It's ok to not have all the answers"
-description: 'Dealing with uncertainty and the pressure of needing to know everything'
+description: 'Why it is acceptable to not have all the answers and how to move forward.'
 pubDate: '2014-05-13'
 ---